Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Rare state.
 Protect it.

-Make It a Monthly Ritual
+Make the 10-Minute Energy Audit a Monthly Founder Ritual

 Why Run This Audit Monthly